lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: abstract

-    In this tutorial, two force fields, a classic one and a reactive one (airebo) are used to simulate the deformation of a carbon nanotube (CNT).
-With the reactive force field, the breaking of the :math:`C-C` bonds during the plastic deformation of the CNT is simulated.
+    In this tutorial, a slightly more advanced system than the Lennard-Jones gas of :ref:`lennard-jones-label` is used.
+    The system is a small carbon nanotube (CNT) in vacuum, on which some external deformation will be applied.
+Two very different force fields will be used: a classical force field, and a reactive force field named AIREBO.
+With AIREBO, the breaking of bonds can occur during under strong deformation.

 .. include:: ../../contact/recommand-lj.rst